7 Basics of Tennessee's Security Deposit Act

 - If the tenant sets an inspection time with the landlord but fails to show up for the inspection, the tenant loses the right to contest any damages the landlord lists in the inspection report.
 This condition must be clearly stated in the lease or rental agreement for it to be valid.

 - If the tenant does attend the inspection, both landlord and tenant must go through the property and put together a list of all damages to the property and the approximate cost of repair.
 The landlord and the tenant must sign this list.
 The tenant’s signature will serve as acceptance of the damages.

-- If the tenant refuses to sign this list, he or she must put together a written list indicating the damages he or she does not agree with.
-The tenant can then pursue legal action for the items that he or she does not agree with.
+- If the tenant refuses to sign this list, they must put together a written list indicating the damages they do not agree with.
+The tenant can then pursue legal action for the items that they do not agree with.